God’s Preparation Process

 So she said, “As the Lord your God lives, I do not have bread, only a handful of flour in a bin, and a little oil in a jar; and see, I am gathering a couple of sticks that I may go in and prepare it for myself and my son, that we may eat it, and die.”
 1 Kings 17:10-12

 So Elijah arrives both hungry and thirsty from a long journey (possibly 80 miles from the brook) and some may consider his request of this lady rather presumptuous in a time of famine, but we know that the Lord is in it all.
-What I have discovered is that this place, Zarephath, was also under the rule of a Baal-worshiping king, (who happened to be Ahab’s own father-in-law) and it was undoubtedly immersed in the heathen practices that God loathed too!
+What I have discovered is that this place, Zarephath, was also under the rule of another Baal-worshiping king, (who happened to be Ahab’s own father-in-law, ie Jezabel’s dad!) and so it too was immersed in the wicked practices that God hated!
 So he was now hidden right under the noses of Ahab and Jezebel!